Intent first, route second.

 Network comparison

-Search intent often mixes chain choice with fee choice.
-This comparison makes the tradeoff explicit so visitors do not treat every USDT or USDC route as interchangeable.
+Visitors often mix chain choice with fee choice.
+This comparison makes the tradeoff explicit so they do not treat every USDT or USDC route as interchangeable.

 Fee logic